jitesh77/Quiz_video/README.md

 # Quiz_video

-This app is the dummy app for making any quiz video .The screen of the video changes alternatively in 5 sec. from the to the full screen to the cropped circle.When the video is cropped to circle, the circle is place at the top of a rectangular card.
+This app is the dummy app for making any quiz video .The screen of the video changes alternatively in 5 seconds from full screen to the cropped circle.When the video is cropped to circle, the circle is placed at the top of the rectangular card.
 The card’s height is dynamic.
 The aspect ratio is maintained when the video shrinks to circle.